Request a planning scheme amendment (rezoning)

 If your application is successful

-A decision to amend the planning scheme will be advertised in the newspaper.
+A decision to amend the planning scheme will be made available online.
+Read amendments to the NT planning scheme.

-The amendment to the planning scheme comes into effect on the date the decision is advertised in the newspaper.
+The amendment to the planning scheme comes into effect on the date the decision is published online.

 Request a right of review